 “I want to cry,” Hart said.
 “It makes me so happy, just because I feel like rural areas get a bad reputation for not being accepting.
 It can be really difficult for young queer people to feel that acceptance.
 So this is amazing, I’m overjoyed, absolutely overjoyed.”

-While seeing support from the city is one thing, having it at school helps that much more, according to Lore Falls, who is the coordinator for LGBT+ Program at NMSU.
-She has been involved with the organization since 2019 and long enough to celebrate the organization’s 10-year anniversary at the university.
-NMSU LGBTQ+ programs was tabling at the event.
+While seeing support from the city is one thing, having it at school helps that much more, according to Lore Falls, the program coordinator for LGBT+ Programs at NMSU.
+They have been involved with the organization since 2019 and long enough to celebrate the organization’s 10-year anniversary at the university.
+NMSU LGBT+ programs was tabling at the event.

 Their interest in getting involved within campus life got its spark right away when Falls came to NMSU for the first time.